-Van Auken, a Democrat, was the representative for Pennsylvania's 11th congressional district from 1867 to 1871.
+Van Auken was the representative for Pennsylvania’s 11th congressional district and was a Democrat.
+He served from 1867 to 1871.

 From Mar 1867 to Mar 1871, Van Auken missed 465 of 1,351 roll call votes, which is 34.4%.
 This is worse than the median of 25.2% among the lifetime records of representatives serving in Mar 1871.
 The chart below reports missed votes over time.